pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 Level-up your Reference Image Mapper workflow to extract insights from participants freely exploring their environment!
 :::

-## Exploring gaze patterns on multiple regions of an environment
+## Exploring gaze patterns in multiple regions of an environment
-Understanding where subjects focus their gaze in relation to their environment is a common area of study for researchers in fields as diverse as art, architecture, and fall safety.
-Recently, powerful scene recognition tools such as the Reference Image Mapper enrichment in Pupil Cloud have made it possible to map gaze onto 3D environments, and generate heatmap visualizations.
-This offers a high-level overview of visual exploration patterns and also paves the way for further analysis, such as region of interest analysis.
+Understanding where people focus their gaze while exploring their environment is an area of interest for researchers in diverse fields, ranging from art and architecture to medical training.
+Recently, powerful scene recognition tools such as the Reference Image Mapper enrichment in Pupil Cloud have made it possible to map gaze in 3D real-world environments and generate heatmap visualizations.
+These offer an informative overview of visual exploration patterns and also pave the way for further analysis, such as region of interest analysis.

-In this guide, we will show you how to use the [Reference Image Mapper](/enrichments/reference-image-mapper/) to map a participant's gaze onto multiple areas of a living environment as they freely navigate around it.
+In this guide, we will show you how to use the [Reference Image Mapper](/enrichments/reference-image-mapper/) to map a participant's gaze onto _multiple_ areas of a living environment as they freely navigate around it.

 ::: tip
 Before continuing, ensure you are familiar with the [Reference Image Mapper](/enrichments/reference-image-mapper) enrichment.
 Check out [this explainer video](https://www.youtube.com/watch?v=ygqzQEzUIS4&t=56s) for reference.
 :::

 ## The tools at hand
-The [Reference Image Mapper](/enrichments/reference-image-mapper/) enrichment available in Pupil Cloud can be used to map gaze onto a single reference image of an environment.
+The [Reference Image Mapper](/enrichments/reference-image-mapper/) enrichment available in Pupil Cloud can be used to map gaze onto a _single_ reference image of an environment.
 However, mapping gaze onto *multiple* regions of an environment is often of interest, since it can enable a deeper understanding of patterns of visual exploration.
 Therefore, we have put together this guide to show you how to leverage Reference Image Mapper for this purpose.

+## Steps
 Because the [Reference Image Mapper](/enrichments/reference-image-mapper/) is only able to map gaze onto a *single* reference image, we need a few things to generate *multiple* reference image mappings in a larger environment:

 - Multiple reference images of the environment
 - Single or multiple scanning recordings.
-The choice of whether to use single or multiple scanning recordings depends on the dimensions of the space to be explored.
-Further details on this in ‘Steps’
+The choice of whether to use single or multiple scanning recordings depends on the dimensions of the space to be explored (see below for examples)
-- An eye tracking recording taken as the participant(s) move freely within the environment, combined with custom user-inputted [events](/neon/basic-concepts/events) to segment the recording into [sections](/enrichments/#enrichment-sections) based on the specific areas the person was looking at
+- An eye tracking recording taken as the participant(s) move freely within the environment

-## Steps
+- User-inputted [events](/neon/basic-concepts/events) to segment the recording(s) into [sections](/enrichments/#enrichment-sections) based on
+the areas the person was looking at

 1. **Capture Reference Images:** Take pictures of the areas or objects within the environment you wish to investigate.
-Here are some example pictures of different areas and pieces of furniture in the living room:
+Here are some example pictures of different areas and pieces of furniture in our environment (a living room, dining area, and kitchen):

 <div class="image-row">
     <div class="image-column">